hheinzer/teal/README.md

 mpirun -n 4 bin/supersonic_wedge/run
 ```

-Visualize the resulting VTKHDF files directly in ParaView.
+Visualize the resulting VTKHDF files directly with ParaView.

 The test cases demonstrate all capabilities of teal.
 If your editor supports "jump to definition",
 you can follow the program flow directly in the source.